CEMS 2026

 9:20 AM Morgan Barense (University of Toronto): Sleep-driven transformation of autobiographical memory 9:20 AM Lyulei Zhang (University of Melbourne): A single mechanism underlies the forgetting of semantic and structural representations in recognition memory

-9:40 AM Eitan Schectman (University of California - Irvine): Memory consolidation of interacting memories during sleep 9:40 AM Jeffrey Zacks (Washington University in St. Louis): Semantic knowledge and hierarchical event structure can scaffold memory for temporal order in younger and older adults
+9:40 AM Eitan Schechtman (University of California - Irvine): Memory consolidation of interacting memories during sleep 9:40 AM Jeffrey Zacks (Washington University in St. Louis): Semantic knowledge and hierarchical event structure can scaffold memory for temporal order in younger and older adults

 10:00 AM Kevin Darby (Florida Atlantic University): Disentangling retrieval of general and specific object representations through mouse-tracking and computational modeling 10:00 AM Berna Güler (Sabancı University): Mechanisms of event segmentation: Contextual stability during events and working memory reactivation at boundaries